seanswh/seansnotes/机器学习/week2_3.md

 $$x_i:=\frac{x_i-u_i}{s_i}$$
 $$μ_i$$is the average of all the values for feature (i) and $$s_i$$ is the range of values (max - min) or $$s_i$$ is the standard deviation.

+2. 关于 $$\alpha$$的选取
+If \alphaα is too small: slow convergence.
+If \alphaα is too large: ￼may not decrease on every iteration and thus may not converge.